Blog/CJC-1295 With DAC: Long-Acting GHRH Analog

 The GHRH Knockout Mouse Study

 Ionescu and Bhatt demonstrated that once-daily CJC-1295 normalized growth in mice genetically engineered to lack GHRH production (Ionescu & Bhatt, Endocrinology, 2006).
 These mice, which cannot produce their own GHRH, grew normally when treated with CJC-1295.
-This confirmed that the compound can fully replace endogenous GHRH function.

 Benefits of CJC-1295 With DAC